sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

       }
     },
     ```
-    If you want to have tests generated by default when using the `ng generate` command, you can also remove all the `"skipTests": true` occurences in this file.
+    If you want to have tests generated by default when using the `ng generate` command, you can also remove all the `"skipTests": true` occurrences in this file.

 5. Create your first test in `src/app/app.component.spec.ts`:
     ```typescript